Rent-My-Tent/Rent-My-Tent/partnership_strategy.md

 _Rent My Tent is your festivals platform to heighten its environmental goals.
 Help spread the message so that your festivals goers can do more and better with less._

+A no-brainer - we bring a seamless way for your festival to earn a commission on all of the tent sales that originate from your festival grounds.
+Commissions are allocated automatically, just make sure you sign up to claim them.

 _**Join the Rent My Tent Partner Program**_

 - Introduce your festival-goers to Rent My Tent and earn from their tent sales.